Latex Paint Disposal

 5 Gallon Buckets will cost $11.50 to recycle.

-This new service is available by appointment only and will occur every other month.
+This new service is available by appointment only and will occur every other month from March thru October.

 The IEPA states "At every collection, in every part of the state, paint is the most common material delivered by Illinois citizens.
 Today's latex (water-based) paint has a very low level of toxicity.
-Disposing of it at a household hazardous waste collection day is very expensive.
+Disposing of it on a household hazardous waste collection day is very expensive.
 Therefore, the Illinois EPA encourages people with unwanted latex paint to use other options.”
-The main concern with interior latex paint is not with the paint itself, but with the fumes released by the paint as it is drying and over time.
-The fumes are made of organic compounds, or VOCs, which are gases.
+The main concern with interior latex paint is not with the paint itself but the fumes released as it dries over time.
+The fumes are made of organic compounds, or gases, or VOCs.
 The actual gases depend on the formula of the paint.
 Generally, the more heavily tinted and glossy the paint, the more VOCs are released.
-If this is your concern, many manufacturers have Low VOC options available and more importantly, follow the manufacturer’s guidelines; open windows and fill the area with fresh air!
+If this is your concern, many manufacturers have Low VOC options available, and more importantly, follow the manufacturer’s guidelines; open windows and fill the area with fresh air.

 - Donate or give the paint to someone.
 Local groups such as schools, small theaters, religious organizations, etc. might be willing to take unused paint.